Breadkenty/SmashHub/README.md

 ## Contribution

-We'd love to have contributors for Smash Combos!
+We'd love to have contributors for SmashHub!
 Please read the <a href="./Documentation/CONTRIBUTING.md">Contributing Guideline</a> for instructions on getting started.
 If you need to communicate outside of Github, please join our discord server <a href="https://discord.com/invite/VbnAwUg">Discord server</a>.

-Please keep in mind that everyone working on Smash Combos must follow the <a href="./Documentation/CODE_OF_CONDUCT.md">code of conduct</a>.
+Please keep in mind that everyone working on SmashHub must follow the <a href="./Documentation/CODE_OF_CONDUCT.md">code of conduct</a>.

 ## Features